 What was the most pressing issue or challenge you wanted to address with this project?

 The most pressing issue to handle is building trust and goodwill with travelers, or, in this case, users of the Travel Ease app.
-Because of my experience, because of my experience, I have lost faith in this airline.
+Because of my experience, I have lost faith in this airline.
 Travel Ease addresses the issues that would force a traveler to feel this aversion, no matter the chosen airline.
 Designers constantly ask ourselves, “What do we want the user to feel?”
 But as a customer, the question becomes, “How can this help?”
 The answer to both questions is similar: to make the experience better.
 The goal is to increase transparency and knowledge, empowering users to feel comfortable, make more informed decisions, or have additional peace of mind that someone, or something, is here to help in these debilitating situations.

 What design aspects of your app overcome some of the obstacles you have outlined?